FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 ## Stopping Conditions and Precision

-MLRsearch specification requires listing both Relevant Bounds for each Search Goal, and the difference between the bounds implies whether the result precision is achieved.
+MLRsearch Specification requires listing both Relevant Bounds for each Search Goal, and the difference between the bounds implies whether the result precision is achieved.
 Therefore, it is not necessary to report the specific stopping condition used.